 In broad outline, the proposal's corporate income tax provisions couple a very large tax cut provision - reduction of the highest statutory tax rate to 30.5% from current law's 35% - with a number of narrower (but in some cases, sizeable) revenue-raising items.
 As with individuals, the bill also proposes a one-year extension of temporary corporate tax benefits, and it also would make permanent a temporarily increased "expensing" benefit applicable to investment in equipment by relatively small businesses.
+Prominent among the bill's revenue-raising measures is a repeal of the tax deduction for domestic production and a deferral of deductions attributable to tax-deferred foreign-source income.
 Together, the estimated net revenue impact of the corporate provisions would be to reduce revenue by \$8.7 billion over 5 years and by \$1.0 billion over 10 years.

-11 U.S. Congress, House, Committee on Ways and Means, Estimated Revenue Effects of Proposals Contained in The Tax Reduction and Reform Act of 2007, (Washington, Oct.
-25, 2007).
-Published in the BNA TaxCore service, Oct.
-26, 2007.
+20 U.S. Congress, House, Committee on Ways and Means, Estimated Revenue Effects of Proposals Contained in The Tax Reduction and Reform Act of 2007, (Washington, October 25, 2007).
+Published in the BNA TaxCore service, October 26, 2007.